Tutorial | Getting started with datasets#

 Important

-The Sample badge at the top of the chart reminds you that the chart is sampled like the dataset.
+The Sample badge at the top of the chart indicates that the chart, like the dataset, is also a sample.
 Clicking on the badge allows you to change the sampling method if needed.

-4. On the chart, hover over any of the orange bars to filter on card holders aged between 40 and 60.
-Once the menu is displayed, click on the bar to keep the menu on and select the drill down icon (the down arrow) at the right of the cardholder_age variable.
+On the chart, hover over any of the orange bars to filter on card holders aged between 40 and 60.
+Once the menu appears, click on the bar to keep the menu on, and select the drill down icon (the down arrow) at the right of the cardholder_age variable.

 This action adds a filter to the Filters section of the Setup tab of the left panel.